PayU/prometheus-api-metrics/README.md

 - metricsPrefix - A custom metrics names prefix, the package will add underscore between your prefix to the metric name.
 - excludeRoutes - Array of routes to exclude.
 Routes should be in your framework syntax.
 - includeQueryParams - A boolean that indicate if to include query params in route, the query parameters will be sorted in order to eliminate the number of unique labels.
+- metricsExtraLabels - An array of strings indicating custom metrics that can be included to each `http_*` metric.
+Use in conjunction with `getMetricsExtraLabelValues`.
+- getMetricsExtraLabelValues - A function that can be use to generate the value of custom labels for each of the `http_*` metric.

 ### Access the metrics

 To get the metrics in Prometheus format use:

 ```sh
 curl http[s]://<host>:[port]/metrics
 ```

 To get the metrics in JSON format use:

 ```sh
 curl http[s]://<host>:[port]/metrics.json
 ```